celuk/tpcds-postgres/README.md

 &nbsp;

 **3-)** Other errors was because syntax of 19 (out of 99) queries when running queries in the generated postgres database.
 This is because of query templates written in [`ANSI SQL`](https://www.tpc.org/tpc_documents_current_versions/pdf/tpc-ds_v3.2.0.pdf) format and is not compatible totaly with [`PostgreSQL`](https://www.postgresql.org)format.
 Syntax errors were in `5, 12, 16, 20, 21, 30, 32, 36, 37, 40, 70, 77, 80, 82, 86, 92, 94, 95, 98` queries.

+&nbsp;

+I could use automatic converters like [jOOQ](https://www.jooq.org/translate) but this does not resolve the column name errors.

+I could do modifications in `.tpl` files but I didn't want to change original source.
+I am doing modifications after generation of sql queries while splitting via [split_analyzing_sqls.py](https://github.com/celuk/tpcds-postgres/blob/main/split_analyzing_sqls.py) or [split_sqls.py](https://github.com/celuk/tpcds-postgres/blob/main/split_sqls.py) scripts.

+&nbsp;

 Errors and fixes can be seen below:

 &nbsp;